A version of this story originally appeared on the Strategist U.S.

 Star Realms is a “medium-weight strategy game that plays quickly,” says Gregory, so it’s suitable for players who like a challenge but don’t want to spend their whole afternoon on the same game.
 The game combines elements of deck-building as you seek to build up your military, as well as the interactive component of trading-card-style combat as you face off to attack your opponent.

 For a more tactile game, Matthews suggests Shobu, an abstract strategy game where players take turns maneuvering their stones on four different boards, hoping to push their opponent’s pieces off.
 “If all four of a player’s stones are lost on any single board, the game ends in victory for their opponent,” he explains.
 It’s similar to chess, Matthews says, but better designed, with wooden boards and river stones that give the game “an air of thoughtfulness.”
+[Editor’s note: This product is currently out of stock.]

 Best advanced two-player games